miaonaise/ABB-Summer-2017/mainigguh.md

 To-do list:
 - EFI
   - how are the cons and faces read?
-  - possible to identify shared surface and remove both of them?
+  - possible to identify shared surface and remove both or/and one of them?
 - Shape names STEP file (export)

 - Add better description